Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 Google’s search rankings actually vary for example, from mobile to desktop.

-This is also why Google has implemented Core Web Vitals into Google Search Console to easily allow businesses and users alike to keep an eye on their mobile experience score.
+This is also why Google has implemented Core Web Vitals into Google Search Console, which easily allows businesses and users to monitor their mobile experience scores.

-Mobile rendering issues often occur on custom-built themes for WordPress or WebFlow, as well as custom-built websites which are behind no popular CMS.
+Mobile rendering issues often occur on custom-built themes for WordPress or WebFlow, as well as custom-built websites that are not behind a popular CMS.

-It’s good to check the mobile experience across a multitude of devices and to ensure that everything is properly rendering across all relevant search pages.
+It’s good to check the mobile experience across a multitude of devices and to ensure that everything is properly rendered across all relevant search pages.

 4. Are we running HTTPS?